alexander-kastil/az-cloud-native/demos/07-dapr/04-secrets-config/readme.md

 - Execute [create-secrets-config-app.azcli](create-secrets-config-app.azcli) to create a Key Vault, the App Configuration Service and a secret in Azure Key Vault.

+- Create an Entra ID App Registration an assign the following permissions:

+    - Azure Key Vault: `Get` and `List` permissions

 - Start the Dapr sidecar and the [food-api-dapr](../00-app//food-api-dapr/) application using the following command:

     ```bash